 Generally, all top-level windows consist of the "main panel" and the "side panel" (Fig. 29, page 45).
-The top line of the main panel displays window title and a capital letter which is added as a mark to each saturation pulse analysis.
+The top line of the main panel displays window title, the battery charge percentage, and a capital letter which is added as a mark to each saturation pulse analysis.
+When the MINI-PAM-II/POROMETER is connected, the GPS status is indicated (Table 5).